Devin Nunes all in on Trump 'TRUTH' social media platform, says he is still 'doing a public service' - 1010 WCSI

 “I was a little kid when Reagan was president, so he was obviously a major figure for me in my life, and that was, I mean, that was surreal for me to attend that funeral on my constituents’ behalf,” Nunes said.

-As for what he will miss the most about his work in Congress, Nunes told Fox News that he will miss “working with the men and women across the military and intelligence agencies.”
+Nunes told Fox News that he will most miss “working with the men and women across the military and intelligence agencies.”

 “I’ve been to a lot of the good places around the globe with our allies, I’ve visited most of our major adversaries – it was phenomenal.”